Vision & strategy

 Objective 5 – Enabling ADI to achieve its objectives

-ADI will develop funding plans to enable our objectives to be achieved and will use technology and modern communications to execute our Strategic Plan.
+ADI will develop funding plans to enable our objectives to be achieved and will use technology and modern communications to execute its Strategic Plan.

 Related content

-This document expresses our high-level strategic objectives and outlines the ways we will seek to achieve them.
-It covers the period from July 2019 to June 2022. … Read More
+This document expresses ADI’s high-level strategic objectives and outlines the ways we will seek to achieve them.
+It covers the period from July 2023 to June 2026.
+Read More

 Governance